forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **373. Find K Pairs with Smallest Sums**: You are given two integer arrays `nums1` and `nums2` sorted in ascending order and an integer k.
 Define a pair (u,v) which consists of one element from the first array and one element from the second array.
 Find the k pairs (u1,v1),(u2,v2) ...(uk,vk) with the smallest sums.

 Essentially the same as "378.
 Kth Smallest Element in a Sorted Matrix".

+**376. Wiggle Subsequence**:  Given an array `nums`, return the length of the longest subsequence that is a wiggle sequence.

+Count the number of peaks and valleys.

 **377. Combination Sum IV**: Permutation version of "518.
 Coin Change 2".